 Before founding Franklin Scholars, Jessica was running community education programmes in Mozambique, and simultaneously conducting research and development work around peer-to-peer support.
 Prior to this she worked in the music industry where she set up a youth mentoring scheme focused around the music business.

-They have have now worked with more than 3,000 students across 50+ schools in six regions of England delivering year-long peer mentoring programmes and are the only entity in England that focuses solely on the provision of peer mentoring programmes in schools at a regional scale.
+They have have now worked with more than 4,000 young people, in 80 schools in nine regions across the country, delivering year-long peer mentoring programmes.
+Franklin Scholars are the only entity in England that focuses solely on the provision of peer mentoring programmes in schools at a regional scale.

 Both mentors and mentees benefit from their programme including in academic, social, and emotional spheres and next year, they are looking to do an independent impact assessment to help them better quantify the benefits of their programme.
 They are working to significantly scale up our work in the coming years, expanding to new areas in England and increasing the number of schools in which they work.